wp-plugins/tdo-mini-forms/Readme.txt

 * In IE, can't select, copy or paste test into the Text widget (possible a common bug for IE and Wordpress)

 == Version History ==

+= v0.12.6: 17th Decemeber 2008 =

+* Hopefully, finally fixed additionally slashes being added to the content.
+* Bug with 2.5 and breaking wp-comments.php file
+* Bug with file uploads and accidentially displaying an error when no error exists and therefore causing the form to break.
+* New more powerful form access configuration
+* Textarea and Textfield Custom Field couldn't support '0' as a valid input, as PHP would treat this as empty
+* Fixed 'true' in title field of textarea for content
+* Can now disable auto-publishing of admin posts
+* Changed CSS class 'shadow' to 'tdomf_shadow' to avoid conflicts
+* If there are too many users (say over 60), tdomf will instead ask for login names for the users in options rather than slow down the UI displaying a dropdown.
+This affects the edit-post screen and the general tdomf options page.
+* AJAX on form will scroll the window up to the preview or message if there is any so users don't miss it
+* ReCaptcha widget now works with AJAX
+* New permalink widget
+* Links to uploaded files included on the moderation screen
+* New GeoMasup integration widget
+* Initial Widget Class

 = v0.12.5: 20th October 2008 =